nix-community/nix-direnv/README.md

 so that `nh` would consider those gcroots "fresh" and would not clean them up when `nh clean` was invoked.

-Modern versions of `nh` (4.4.0+) introduce a `--keep-one` argument to the `clean` subcommand, which specifically keeps one revision of every direnv's gcroots, which allows easily keeping the latest revision of every nix-direnv related gcroot so you're not redownloading the state unnecessarily.
+Modern versions of `nh` (4.4.0+) introduce a `--no-direnv` argument to the `clean` subcommand, which prevents direnv from being garbage collected.
+This must be explicitly invoked in order to prevent garbage collection.

-Because of this functionality (and because it interfered with other common usage), we have reverted our changes supporting this functionality.
-Please use `--keep-one` if you want a specific gcroot keps, regardless of age.

 ## General direnv tips